codeonlyjs/website/content/guide/templateTransitions.md

 }
 ```

-There's no need to use the `tx-in` class because the default opacity
+There's no need to use the `tx-in` class here because the default opacity
 of an element is 1 and doesn't need to be explicitly set.

 <div class="tip">